What is Ankra CLI?

 List all clusters.

-cluster get
+cluster info

-ankra cluster get <cluster-name>
+ankra cluster info <cluster-name> # specific cluster

 cluster select